nutanix-cloud-native/ntnx-api-proxy/README.md

-#### Authentication circuit breaker

-You can decide to implement separate authentication at the proxy level.
-To do this, follow the procedure below:

-- Create a file that contains the authorized users for the proxy.
-The file content is a list of `name:hashed-password`.
-Passwords must be hashed using MD5, SHA1, or BCrypt (use `htpasswd` to generate the passwords).
-- Provide the file in the following path `/etc/traefik/auth/usersfile`.
-- Set `NUTANIX_USERNAME` and `NUTANIX_PASSWORD` env to connect to the backend Prism Central.
-- Set  `AUTH_PROXY` env to `enable`.

 #### Proxy Dashboard

 You can enable the proxy dashboard by setting `DASHBOARD` to `enable`.

 Proxy will be available at the following address: `https://FQDN:9440/dashboard/`

-If `AUTH_PROXY` is enabled the same users will be used to connect to the dashboard.